Vyral/andre-kwan/_posts/2019-04-11-welcome-to-our-blog.md

 We know how to guide you through a changing marketplace to help you secure the best loans and the best rates.

-We will be posting two video messages each month to keep you updated on everything going on with interest rates, mortgage programs, and the rest estate world.
+We will be posting two video messages each month to keep you updated on everything going on with interest rates, mortgage programs, and the real estate world. &nbsp;

 They will be valuable and useful to help you stay on top of what’s happening in the lending community.